 Cognitive behavioral therapy (your doctor may call it CBT): In addition to exposure, you learn ways to handle what you're afraid of differently.
 You figure out how to control how you think and feel about it instead of your fear controlling you.

-A person whose phobia is left untreated may become withdrawn, depressed, and socially incapacitated.
-Fortunately, there are treatments for phobia.
+A person whose phobia goes untreated may become withdrawn, depressed, and unable to be in social situations.